Albert-91/BARF-o-bot/data/core/ask_faq.md

 ## *scenario*: 1st intent is generic "out_of_scope" after starting showcase "solve problems" then, then bot responds asking for rephrase
 * start_faq
   - action_listen
-* chitchat OR faq OR affirm OR deny OR explain OR menu OR out_of_scope
+* chitchat OR faq OR affirm OR deny OR explain OR menu OR out_of_scope OR weather
   - action_default_fallback
   - slot{"out_of_scope_detected": true}
 * out_of_scope